Sam-Jeston/ktulu-programs/README.md

 # Ktulu DLMM Vault Program

-The Ktulu liquidity automation operator is no longer running as the project is moving away from concetrated liquidity automation.
-The program is being open sourced as it provides a useful community reference for building programs that have signficant CPI integrations.
+The Ktulu DLMM vault program is being open sourced as it provides a useful community reference for building programs that have signficant CPI integrations.
 Specifically the dlmm-vault program integrates with both Meteora DLMM and Jupiter Aggregator v6.
-There is also a WIP branch that started integrating Drift and Orca.
+The vertical application remains deployed in an alpha preview state at https://ktulu.io.
+Use at your own risk as the programs have not been audited.

 ## About the Program